Hello Friends: This is your cordial invitation to try world famous Kona Coffee Beans from Hawaii's best 100% Kona Coffee roasters and estates.

-Enjoy pure Kona coffee in whole beans fresh from the best coffee farms in Hawaii.
+Enjoy Kona coffee in whole coffee beans fresh from the best coffee beans farms in Hawaii.

 Good Morning!
 Welcome

-We are Kona Coffee Specialists that deliver high class 100% pure artisan roasted Kona Coffee.
+We are Kona Coffee Bean Specialists that deliver high class 100% pure artisan roasted Kona Coffee Beans.

-100% Kona Coffee = Maximum Caffeine and antioxidants
+100% Kona Coffee Beans = Maximum Caffeine and antioxidants

-Why hand-picked Kona coffee best shipped to your Doorstep?
-Coffee from the farm to store shelf can lose up-to 50% of it’s caffeine and antioxidants.
+Why hand-picked Kona coffee beans best shipped direct to your Doorstep?
+Coffee beans from the farm to store shelf can lose up-to 50% of it’s caffeine and antioxidants.

-If you love a strong coffee brew then only fresh roasted Kona Coffee, slow grown on the Big Island will do.
+If you love a strong coffee bean brew then only fresh roasted Kona Coffee Beans, slow grown on the Big Island will do.

-Buy 100% Kona Coffee direct to enjoy a coffee that just tastes better!
+Buy 100% Kona Coffee Beans direct to enjoy a coffee bean that just tastes better!

-“We work in-person to build relationships with the best Kona estates, from the most awarded to the highest rated farm producers and roasters so that we can offer you the very best coffee”.
+“We work in-person to build relationships with the best Kona estates, from the most awarded to the highest rated farm producers and roasters so that we can offer you the very best coffee beans”.

-When you need Kona coffee and/or Kona coffee blends, you have access to the very best that the coffee belt has to offer when you brew coffee from Kona.
+When you need Kona coffee beans and/or Kona coffee blends, you have access to the very best coffee beans that the coffee belt has to offer when you brew beans from Kona.

-Superior quality coupled with fast shipping and excellent coffee savings
+Superior quality coupled with fast shipping and excellent coffee bean savings

 What are you waiting for?